srothst1/cesium_flight_tracker/README.md

 Here is the guide from Cesium
 https://cesium.com/docs/tutorials/build-a-flight-tracker/

-`CloudCollection` as recently added to the CesiumJS API.
+`CloudCollection` was recently added to the CesiumJS API.
 I would love to enhance this demo by adding clouds.

 https://cesium.com/learn/cesiumjs/ref-doc/CloudCollection.html?classFilter=cloud

 If you are seeing this and feel particularly ambitions, please submit a pull request ;)